INTRODUCING ALJOSJA VAN DORSSEN

-In Indonesia I was involved in the consolidation program of the State Banks in Indonesia, which was desired by the Ministry of Finance.
+I became very fond of Indonesia when I lived in Singapore from 1997-2008.
+As a partner at A.T.
+Kearney I was active in the financial services practice in South East Asia.
+During the Asian crises in 1997-1998 I led the 3-year restructuring of the Central Bank of Thailand.
+In Indonesia I was involved in the consolidation program of the State Banks in Indonesia.
 We recommended that four banks should be merged, which became Bank Mandiri, now the leading bank in Indonesia.
-The crisis was long and deep in Indonesia and lasted till 2003.
-This difficult period coincided with the most remarkable journey of Indonesia itself, from strong centralized governance to democracy even at the village level!
+The crisis was long and deep in Indonesia lasting till 2003, but coincided with the most remarkable journey of Indonesia itself, from strong centralized governance to democracy even at the village level.

-I have a strong desire for the relationship between Indonesia and The Netherlands to remain strong at the highest level, to cross fertilize business opportunities where possible and to further enhance cultural and educational exchanges where valuable.
-With much pleasure, I have therefore served on the Board of the INS since 2013, taking responsibility for our patrons and pursuing the establishment of our sister organization in Indonesia.
+With much pleasure, I have served on the Board of the INS since 2013, taking responsibility for our patrons and pursuing the establishment of our sister organization INS-INA in Indonesia.